 Staffing matters are confidential and the academy operates within a statutory framework around Data Protection.
+We do not share information about any individual staff member with anyone other than any appropriate statutory agency.

 12. Behaviour, use of physical intervention and reasonable force